Service animal: Americans with Disability Act

 The ADA (Americans with Disabilities Act of 1990) in the United States defines a service animal as "a dog that is individually trained to do work or perform tasks for an individual with a disability."
 Emotional support animals do not qualify as service animals under the ADA.

 From the year it became active, that is, 1990, ADA inhibits any kind of discrimination against disabled Individuals.
 Although even before this, the Fair Housing section of the Civil Rights Act of 1964 also protects disabled individuals, the ADA solely focuses on discrimination based on disability.
 The scope of the American Disabilities Act is vast as it not only inhibits discrimination by the housing authorities but also covers the areas related to employment, transportation, education, etc.

 There are different authorities that keep checking that ADA is wholly followed in the United States.
 For example, the U.S. Equal Employment Opportunity Commission (EEOC) ensures that there is no discrimination against disabled employees in the country.
 Whereas the Department of Transportation, with its full potential, makes sure that public vehicles and related services are comfortable for disabled individuals.

 Federal Fair Housing Act

 In 1988, the Federal Fair Housing Amendment Act banned discrimination against individuals based on their disability.
 Landlords are obliged to approve reasonable accommodation requests for disabled tenants so that disabled tenants can enjoy the dwelling as much as non-disabled tenants.
 Reasonable accommodations can include living with an assistance animal.
 The assistance animal can be a trained service animal or emotional support animal.

 No matter the breed, type, size, or weight of these assistance animals, the landlord has to allow them in the housing even if they follow a no-pet policy.
 In accordance with this Fair Housing Act, the landlords cannot ask for any extra charges for allowing either trained service animal or emotional support animals in the rental housing.

+State Laws

+Nearly every state offers protections for service animals.
+All states minus four impose criminal penalties on persons who interfere with, steal, or assault service animals.